jpsaha/jpsaha/README.md

 * A Mathematics Training program  for Individual Study will be organized at IISER Bhopal.
   * The aim is to develop an interest for mathematics among the students, through encouraging them to work on problems, falling broadly within the scope of Mathematical Olympiad.
-  * The first session will tentatively take place in August, 2024.
+  * The first session will take place in August, 2024.
-  * For more information, you may visit [this page](https://jpsaha.github.io/MOTP/).
+  * For more information, you may visit [this page](https://jpsaha.github.io/MOTP/MOPSS/).
   * Please feel free to get in touch!